Imagine creating a retirement business from the comfort of your home.

 Right now you need someone who will help you make your major decisions about the type of business you want.
 You need to find out what types of business models are available to you.
 You need to consider what interests you enough to stick with it, what suits your skills and experience, and what the income potential is of those ideas.

 It’s very like choosing a new career, which is exactly what you are doing!
-By choosing the best business model for you, many dollars and many years of frustration can be saved.
+Choose the best business model for you and you will save many dollars and many years of frustration.
 I tell you this from my own hard-won experience. 🙁

 Make the big decision first…then you can consider what help you need.